AKC Hound Group

 - Availability: Might take some effort to find

-- Talents: Hunting by sight, watchdog, racing, and lure coursing
+- Talents: Hunting by sight, watchdog, tricks, racing, and lure coursing

 A special air-cushioned brush or pin brush is useful for grooming.
 The breed is very sensitive and shouldn’t be bullied or treated harshly.
 The Afghan Hound needs a minimum of a half an hour free galloping per day in an enclosed area, as many do not return when called.
 Afghans can be difficult to housebreak.
 Some are timid and high strung.